-Consult this Bibliography for texts of the poems, background information, and critical approaches.
-Men usually wrote the poetry.
-Keep in mind that when they did literary representations of women may be viewed as male constructs appropriated by men for the purpose of speaking about male concerns rather than as simple reflections of social reality.
-When a woman, Sappho, uses lyric form she is a female poet composing in a predominantly male tradition (see Eva Stehle-Stigers: 1981), so how can her literary representations of women be viewed?
-How does her poetic voice gain purchase in such a tradition (see Wilson: 1996)?
+Read the poems and decide what you think first.
+Consult the Bibliography below for texts of the poems (please do not use the internet), background information, and critical approaches.
+Keep in mind that literary representations of women may be viewed as male constructs appropriated by men for the purpose of speaking about male concerns rather than as simple reflections of social reality.
+When a woman, Sappho, uses lyric form she is a poet composing in a predominantly male tradition (see Eva Stehle: 1981), so how can her literary representations of women be viewed?
+How does her poetic voice gain purchase in such a tradition (see Wilson:1996)?
 In what ways is her poetry different from a male poet working according to the same poetic conventions?
-If she is not a 'historian documenting her own life' (see Winkler: 2002), what can the performative contexts of her poetry (see Lardinois: 2001) and the social world they describe (see Parker: 1993) tell us about the attitudes of, and the lives of women, including female poets, in ancient Greece?
-First you should read the poems.
+If she is not a 'historian documenting her own life' (see Winkler:2002), what can the performative contexts of her poetry (see Lardinois: 2001) and the social world they describe (see Parker:1993) tell us about the attitudes to, and the lives of women, including female poets, in ancient Greece?